 The first days and weeks postpartum are a crucial time for care and attention to be paid to the mother’s body and health as well.
 Ensuring proper alignment of the spine and joints as the ligaments and hormones re-set can help prevent injury and future problems such as sacroiliitis, an inflammatory condition of the joints of the pelvis.
 In addition to ensuring proper alignment, a preventative rehabilitation program, typically initiated six to eight weeks postpartum, can help reengage the core, strengthen the pelvic floor, and protect the low back from future injuries.
 Completing a postpartum rehabilitation program can help you safely return to or begin a fitness regimen, while preventing injuries and back pain in the future.

-Other services complimentary to a postpartum rehabilitation program to consider during the postpartum period are acupuncture and holistic nutrition.
+Other services complimentary to a postpartum rehabilitation program to consider during the postpartum period are acupuncture and massage therapy.
 Acupuncture can aid in balancing hormones, assist with milk regulation, regulate bleeding, and help heal c-section scars.
-A holistic nutritionist can help you build a plan for healthy eating for you and your family during postpartum and beyond.
+A massage therapist can help ease shoulder and neck tension associated with nursing and help you relax, aiding in your healing.

 Massage therapy during pregnancy can help you reduce stress, stimulate circulation, and ease tight muscles.
 Our massage therapists are trained in specific techniques for pregnancy to help you achieve relaxation.

 We recommend pregnant and breastfeeding women take a high quality prenatal vitamin, fish oil, and probiotic.
 Supplement quality is important to aid in absorption of nutrients and avoid additives.
 To order supplements, visit our online store SOSpineandRehab.metagenics.com